 What is a "qualifying person" for Head of Household?

-For the purposes of the Head of Household filing status, a qualifying person is a child, parent, or relative who meets certain conditions that enable you to qualify for Head of Household.
+For the purposes of the Head of Household filing status, a qualifying person is a child, parent, or relative who meets certain conditions, listed below.

-These rules are stricter than those for claiming a dependent; for example, although you may be able to claim a roommate as a dependent, that person would never qualify you for Head of Household status.
+The conditions are stricter than those for claiming a dependent; for example, you might be able to claim a roommate as your dependent, but never as a qualifying person for Head of Household status.

 A qualifying child would be:

 - Your child (including legally adopted), stepchild, foster child, sibling, half-sibling, step-sibling, or a descendant of any of them (for example, your grandchild or niece) AND

 - Permanently and totally disabled OR under the age of 19 as of December 31, 2018 (under 24 if a full-time student) and younger than you (or your spouse, if filing jointly) AND